 Onguma Etosha Aoba: Our full report

-The main area of the lodge includes a large restaurant, part of which is under thatch, with a bar to one side and a terrace overlooking a small waterhole, where meals are sometimes taken.
+The main area of Etosha Aoba focuses on a large open-sided restaurant, partly under thatch, with a bar to one side and a terrace overlooking a small waterhole, where meals are sometimes taken.
 Simply decorated and furnished, in one corner is a wine cellar where guests can taste the wines and choose a bottle to enjoy with dinner.
 A small curio shop and a library complete the indoor facilities, while outside is a swimming pool.

 Food & drink

 - Usual board basis

 - We did not get the chance to eat here on our most recent visit, but the menus are similar to when we stayed previously.

 A buffet breakfast included homemade croissants (rather small!), as well as cereals, fruit, yoghurt, jams and spreads with a choice of tea, coffee or juice.
 A hot breakfast was cooked to order.